Nsustain/nsustain.com/CONTRIBUTING.md

   <b>A Note From the Maintainers</b>
 </p>

-You're making a big positive change for Nsustain.
-It truly means a lot for us.
+You're contribution means a lot for everyone at Nsustain.
 We'll always appreciate your time and effort to make Nsustain better.
-Thank you again!
+Thank you!

 <br>